Biden sees chance of 'rational' Republican approach on guns

 He said he didn’t know where congressional negotiations stand, but “there’s realization on the part of rational Republicans” that ”we can’t keep repeating ourselves.”

-Before returning to Washington, the president and first lady, whose veteran son Beau died of brain tumor in 2015, attended church near their home in Delaware and laid flowers at their son’s grave.
+Before returning to Washington, the president and first lady, whose veteran son Beau died of cancer caused by a brain tumor in 2015, attended church Monday morning and laid flowers at their son’s grave.

 “Today’s the day our son died,” Biden said at Arlington, telling families that he knows remembrances like Monday’s can “reopen that black hole” of pain.